woj-tek/petozoltan.github.io/_post/2016-07-13-how-to-handle-warnings.md

 ---
 layout: post
-title: "How To Deal With Warnings?"
+title: "How To Handle Warnings"
 date: 2016-07-13
 ---